EternalCodeTeam/website/content/docs/eternalcore/features.md

 <DynamicCommandsTable />

-## 🧙‍♂️📝 The magic docs system for developers

-> If you are a developer, you can use our docs system in your [PR's! 😍🙌](https://github.com/EternalCodeTeam/EternalCore/compare)

-Docs system is a tool that allows developers to place information about their code directly into the source file using annotations.
-These annotations are then processed by the system and converted into JSON files that can be used to create graphical documentation of the project.

-For more information, search for [@FeatureDocs](https://github.com/search?q=repo%3AEternalCodeTeam%2FEternalCore%20%40FeatureDocs&type=code) and [@DocsDescription](https://github.com/search?q=repo%3AEternalCodeTeam%2FEternalCore+%40DocsDescription&type=code) annotations in our repository.
+## 📝 Magic Docs System for Developers

+EternalCore uses a special documentation system for developers.
+The source file contains annotations that are processed into JSON files for documentation.
+This allows for easy maintenance and updates to the documentation.

+The documentation is generated from the source code, ensuring that it is always up to date with the latest features and commands.